nickdichev/nsyslog/README.md

 * Determine why the `NSyslog.Writer` goes "reconnect crazy" when a RFC3164 connection is closed.
 * Improve source documentation and add doctests.
 * Improve unit test coverage.
+* Investigate connection pooling. (dynamically?)
+* Add ability to update connection options of an `NSylog.Writer`. (would anyone even want this?)
 * Add typespecs.